-- Schools reopening 8 March. - Testing for secondary school children. - Rapid flow testing widened to include schools and those who couldn't work from home. - Hesitancy in vaccine takeup in some communities and areas - Some countries question the safety of the AstraZeneca Vaccine. - One-year anniversary of first national lockdown - national day of reflection 23 March.
+- Schools reopening 8 March. - Testing for secondary school children. - Rapid flow testing widened to include schools and those who couldn't work from home. - Hesitancy in vaccine takeup in some communities and areas. - Some countries question the safety of the AstraZeneca vaccine. - One-year anniversary of first national lockdown - national day of reflection 23 March.

-- Rapid flow testing available across the city. - Vaccination for over-50s. - Targeting communities with communications, translations and films giving confidence and reassurance that vaccine is still safe and to encouraging takeup - Faith leaders unite.
+- across the city.

+- Vaccination for over-50s.

+- Targeting communities with and films giving confidence is still safe, and encouraging take-up.

+- Faith leaders unite.